 Ice is a stimulant drug, which means it speeds up the messages travelling between the brain and the body.
-It is a type of methamphetamine, which is generally stronger, more addictive and has more harmful side effects than the powder form known as speed.1
+It is a type of methamphetamine, which is generally stronger and more addictive and has more harmful side effects than the powder form known as speed.1

 Crystal meth, shabu, crystal, glass, shard, P.2